-Whether you are caring for dependent aging parents in your own home or if they are independent and live alone, as a caregiver you need to ensure that they remain safe.
+You are caring for aging parents at home or independent parents living alone.
+As a caregiver you need to ensure that they remain safe.

-In our part of the world, caring for aging parents at home is part of our culture, and opting for retirement homes, elderly care centres or nursing homes is often the family’s last resort.
+In our part of the world, caring for aging parents at home is part of our culture.
+Opting for retirement homes, elderly care centres or nursing homes is often the family’s last resort.

-The fact that you are reading this article means that you have already witnessed a significant change in the ability of an elderly parent in tackling everyday tasks safely.
-This could be as simple as being out of breath climbing the stairs or difficulty getting in and out of a chair.
-In some cases, the change is more significant and may be the result of a fall in the bathroom, recovery from a major health problem, dealing with arthritis or joint pain, or just getting frail with age.
+You may be reading this article because you have already witnessed a significant change in their ability to tackle everyday tasks safely.
+This could be as simple as being out of breath climbing the stairs, or difficulty getting in and out of a chair.
+In some cases, the change is more significant and may be the result of a fall , recovery from a major health problem, dealing with arthritis or coping with joint pain, or just getting frail with age.

 - Functional Mobility (moving while performing activities, getting in and out of a chair or in and out of bed)

 - Bathing or Showering (Preventing Falls In The Bathroom)

 - Personal Hygiene (includes brushing/styling hair, shaving, grooming activities)